Vehicle Fully Engulfed on Westbound LIE Near Exit 64 in Suffolk County

 Frequently Asked Questions

-Who was involved in the vehicle fire on I-495?
+Where was the LIE vehicle fire on June 5, 2026?

 Disclaimer: Incident information on this page is compiled from public sources including police reports, traffic agencies, and news outlets.
 It is provided for informational purposes only and may not reflect the most current status of this incident.
 Do not rely on this information for legal, insurance, or emergency decisions.
 For emergencies, call 911.